ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/index.md

 ---

 {: .goal }
-> **Goal:** At the completion of this section, you will have 1) access to your cloud environment and 2) access to your Sysdig Secure account.
+>At the completion of this section, you will have 1) access to your cloud environment and 2) access to your Sysdig Secure account.

 ## Getting Started with Your Kraken Hunter Workshop

 We have provisioned cloud resources and accounts for you, as well as a Sysdig Secure account.
 In the following sections, you'll learn how to access your cloud environment and Sysdig Secure account.

-{: .note}
-> Once you have access to your Sysdig and Cloud environments, you'll be ready to start on the [modules](/docs/modules/)!